furncyn/big-data-traning/readme.txt

-			Project 2B
+			CS143 Project 2B

-reddit_model.py: a Spark script written in Python
+(Extra credit) Task 10 part 5: We compute the percentage of positive and negative comments over each month

 To run the script:
- - command: `spark-submit reddit_model.py` or run in `pyspark`
+Usage: `spark-submit reddit_model.py` or run in `pyspark` shell
- - Use javascript 8 not 11
+Additional: The program requires the use of javascript 8 not 11
-	- Change by `sudo update-alternatives --config java`
+ - To change the version of javascript in Linux, type `sudo update-alternatives --config java`